vishalbhardwaj286/github-slideshow/_posts/0000-01-02-vishalbhardwaj286.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our changed in Line 3 slide!"
 ---
 Your text
 Use the **left** arrow to *go* back!